MikeSoughton/twitter-nlp/README.md

 ```

 ## Code layout

+### tweetsearcher

+### botaegis
 The main bulk of the code is found within in `BotAegis` folder, which contains five important classes:
 - `TrainBotAegis` contained within `train_botaegis_classifier.py`
 - `RunBotAegis` contained within `run_botaegis_classifier.py`
 - `RunBotometer` contained within `run_botometer_classifier.py`
 - `GetSentiment` and `LDA_Decomposition` contained within `run_sentiment_analysis.py`

+SCRAPING!

+`TrainBotAegis` as the name suggests, is a class which contains all the methods used for training the BotAegis classifier, including reading in datasets and preparing them for training (including tokenization, padding and train-test-splitting).
+It will also build the model which is specified (see **models**)

+### models